bakins/kubernetes-envoy-example/README.md

 the minikube Docker environment.
 * `./script/deploy` will deploy the Kubernetes manifests.

-After a few seconds, you should be able to access the applciation by running `minikube service ingress` - you should see a simple json body.
+After a few seconds, you should be able to access the application by running `minikube service ingress` - you should see a simple json body.

 To access jaeger, run `minikube service jaeger-query`.
 You may need to reload in the